openfoodfacts/robotoff/robotoff/app/api.md

 Fetch a new category prediction.

 + Parameters
-    + session_id (str, optional) - Session ID.
-If not provided, a new session ID is generated and returned in the response.
-Subsequent calls must provide the `session_id`.
     + campaign (str, optional) - Annotation campaign.
 If not provided, the default campaign will be used.
       Use `matcher` to get the string matching predictions.
     + lang (str, optional) - Language in which the results must be returned, currently only the category name is